Willows Sports Complex: Replacement

 A redeveloped stadium was featured as part of Australia's 2022 FIFA World Cup bid.
 The planning for the bid identified several issues with the existing stadium, particularly sub standard facilities, congestion and limited transport access.
 Stadiums Queensland identified that some form of redevelopment or replacement was necessary regardless of the failed World Cup bid.
-In 2011, the Cowboys in conjunction with Stadiums Queensland developed a $185 million plan to replace the aging Dairy Farmers Stadium.
+In 2011, the Cowboys in conjunction with Stadiums Queensland developed a $185 million plan to replace the ageing Dairy Farmers Stadium.
 The proposed ground would be located at the Saunders Street QR National site close to the Townsville CBD, as part of an urban renewal plan.
 The existing QR National rail yards are to be relocated in accordance with the Townsville Port Authority Master Plan 2010–2040.

 In 2016 a replacement was funded by the Queensland State Government and the Federal Government, the resulting North Queensland Stadium began construction in 2017, with the opening in February 2020, with the first event being an Elton John concert, and the North Queensland Cowboys rugby league team hosting its first game in Round 1 of the 2020 NRL Season against Queensland rivals the Brisbane Broncos.

 As at early 2020 the future of the stadium is still unclear with prior reports suggesting it could be used for a new school or redeveloped for housing.

-Throughout the COVID-19 pandemic in Queensland, the carpark at the stadium is being used for a drive-through coronavirus assessment clinic.
+Throughout the COVID-19 pandemic in Queensland, the carpark at the stadium was used for a drive-through coronavirus assessment clinic.

-On the 25th January 2022, Queensland Premier Annastacia Palaszczuk announced a $30 million investment to turn the stadium into a state-of-the-art Queensland Police hub.
+On 25 January 2022, Queensland Premier Annastacia Palaszczuk announced a $30 million investment to turn the stadium into a state-of-the-art Queensland Police hub.

-The Stadium was demolished in September 2022.
+The stadium was demolished in 2023, after work commenced in September 2022.